 Home > State Authorization Information for Students Outside of Virginia

-Northern Virginia Community College is a member of Virginia State Authorization Reciprocity Agreements (VA-SARA) and the National Council for State Reciprocity Agreements (NC-SARA) and is currently authorized to offer online courses in all states and the District of Columbia, EXCEPT for California, Florida (approved as of October 2017), and Massachusetts (approval pending).
-Residents of these states are not permitted to enroll/register for online classes with NOVA.
+Northern Virginia Community College is a member of Virginia State Authorization Reciprocity Agreements (VA-SARA) and the National Council for State Reciprocity Agreements (NC-SARA) and is currently authorized to offer online courses in all states, the District of Columbia, and Puerto Rico EXCEPT for California.
+Residents of California are not permitted to enroll/register for online classes with NOVA.

 Prospective students living outside Virginia interested in degree or certificate programs that require internships, clinicals, or licensure upon graduation should contact their appropriate state licensing board regarding any special limitations on allowable online courses.
 Some helpful licensing information can be found at http://www.careeronestop.org/explorecareers/find-licenses.aspx?frd=true.
 Currently, any clinical or internship requirement for NOVA online degrees and certificates must be completed at locations within Virginia.

 NOVA’s Student Grievance Process for Academic and Non-Academic Decisions is described in the NOVA Student Handbook.
 It is the policy of Northern Virginia Community College to provide fair and orderly procedures to resolve student grievances.
 Nothing in this policy prevents a student from discussing a complaint informally with any appropriate College employee, but students must follow the specific procedures and timelines in the Student Handbook to initiate a formal grievance.